-Coasting downhill in NEUTRAL (N) or with the ignition off is dangerous.
+Coasting downhill in N (Neutral) or with the ignition off is dangerous.
 The brakes will have to do all the work of slowing down and they could get so hot that they would not work well.
 You would then have poor braking or even none going down a hill.
 You could crash.
-Always have the engine running and your vehicle in gear when you go downhill.
+Always have the engine running and the vehicle in gear when going downhill.